-Patients with rare diseases to get DNA sequenced at no chargeMarch 1st, 2012 in Genetics /
+Patients with rare diseases to get DNA sequenced at no chargeMarch 1, 2012 By Michael C. Purdy in Medicine & Health / Genetics

 Rare genetic diseases, long overlooked because they affect relatively few people, are getting new attention.
 Scientists at Washington University School of Medicine in St. Louis are reaching out to patient advocacy groups and offering to decode the DNA of 99 patients with rare diseases to help find the genetic alterations responsible for their illnesses.